nyl-auster/rust-memo/annex-stack-and-heap.md

 # The stack and the heap

+## What is it for ?

+All programs have to manage the way they use a computer’s memory while running.
+The stack end the heap are two different ways to handle and allocate memory.

 ## Where are the stack and the heap ?

 They are both stored in the computer’s RAM (Random Access Memory).